mattjshannon/zod-light/README.md

 ![Example use of zodiacal estimate](/docs/images/fig6.png)

+# What you'll need to use this tool
+Essentially, all you need to know is when your Spitzer observation was taken and where (in RA, Dec) the telescope was pointed.
+Specifically, you'll want the following information before you proceed (for each observation in which you want an output mid-IR spectrum):
+   - year
+   - month
+   - day
+   - right ascension (in HMS or degrees)
+   - declination (in HMS or degrees)

+# Typical outputs

 # Installation
 1. First, download this repository.
 Your best bet is to just clone it.
 From the terminal:
    - ``git clone https://github.com/mattjshannon/zod-light.git``